 So although this verse is often taken out of context, it can still give you comfort.

-If we pray will he give us what we ask for?
+If You pray, will he give You what You ask for?

 “But seek first his kingdom and his righteousness, and all these things will be given to you as well.”Matthew 6:33